jackskj/carta/docs/README.md

 type Blog struct {
 	BlogId int  // Will map directly with "blog_id" column

-	// If your SQL data can potentially be "null", make sure to use pointers or sql.NullXXX AuthorId  *int
+	// If your SQL data can be "null", use pointers or sql.NullX AuthorId  *int
 	CreatedOn *timestamp.Timestamp // protobuf timestamp
 	UpdatedOn *time.Time
 	SonsorId  sql.NullInt64

-	// To define has-one relationship, use nested struct or pointer to a struct Author *Author
+	// To define has-one relationship, use nested structs
+	// or pointer to a struct
+	Author *Author

 	// To define has-many relationship, use slices
-	Posts []*Post // valid options include: *[]*Post, []*Post , *[]Post, and []Post
+	// options include: *[]*Post, []*Post, *[]Post, []Post Posts []*Post

-	// when your has-many relationship only has one corresponding column,
+	// If your has-many relationship corresponds to one column,
-        // you can use a slice of a settable type TagIds     []int           `db:"tag_id"`
+	// you can use a slice of a settable type
+	TagIds     []int           `db:"tag_id"`
 	CommentIds []sql.NullInt64 `db:"comment_id"`
 }